alekspog1/jpl_api_example/README.md

 `allure serve /tmp/allure_results`

 The report will open in the browser automatically.
-If you change the project files run tests and report again:
+If you change the project files run tests and report server again:

 ```
 rm -rf /tmp/allure_results